vatsalgupta67/All-In-One-CyberSecurity-Resources/README.md

 * JavaScript (basics) - Web related
 * PHP (basics) - Web related

-## Person who have some Curiosity and ready to do anything!
+## Anyone who's addicted to CyberSecurity :computer: :electric_plug: -

 * Python (Recommended to all)
 * SQL (Recommended to all)